tanich04/Legal-Assistant/README.md

 # SPECTER Legal Assistant

 SPECTER is an AI-powered legal assistant that automates the generation of First Information Reports (FIRs) and delivers them to users via WhatsApp using Twilio.
-It also provides legal query handling using advanced language models.
+It also provides AI/NLP-powered legal query handling to help users get quick legal assistance.

 ## Features
 - WhatsApp-based legal assistance